For years, conventional wisdom when getting a new graphics card was to go with NVIDIA.

 Ray Tracing Texel eXtreme (RTX)

-Below is a tech demo from Nvidia showcasing the advancement in ray tracing technology using its cards.
+Below is a tech demo from NVIDIA showcasing the advancement of ray tracing technology using its cards.

-Despite its release date of September 2020, the availability of the RTX 3000 series cards as of the holiday season of 2020 is unreliable.
+Despite its release date of September 2020, the availability of RTX 3000 series cards as of the 2020 holiday season is unreliable.